-The Energy Performance of Buildings (EPB) in Northern Ireland
+The Energy Performance of Buildings in Northern Ireland

-The Energy Performance of Buildings (Certficates and Inspections) (Amendment) Regulations (Northern Ireland) 2013 made on 21st January 2013 introduce new requirements to implement the recast Directive on the Energy Performance of Buildings 2012/31/EU and to clarify some existing provisions.
+The Energy Performance of Buildings (Certificates and Inspection) (Amendment) Regulations 2014 were made on 24th February 2014 to respond to outstanding requirements of the (recast) Directive on the Energy Performance of Buildings 2012/31/EU .

-The key changeswhich came into operation on 18th February 2013 are:-.
+The key changes which came into operation on 25th February 2014 are:

 Measures to improve the energy performance of buildings in Northern Ireland

-Buildings are responsible for almost 50% of the UK's energy consumption and carbon emissions.
+Buildings are responsible for almost 50 per cent of the UK's energy consumption and carbon emissions.

-Given the UK Government's support of the Kyoto Protocol and of its challenging targets for the reduction of carbon emissions, reducing the energy consumption attributable to buildings is a key policy objective.
+Given the UK Government's support for the Kyoto Protocol and its challenging targets for the reduction of carbon emissions, reducing the energy consumption attributable to buildings is a key policy objective.

-- energy performance certificates for properties providing A-G efficiency ratings and recommendations for improvement;
+- requiring energy performance certificates for properties which provide A-G efficiency ratings and recommendations for improvement

-Since 30th December 2008 all properties - homes and commercial - when constructed or being marketed for sale or rent require an energy performance certificate (EPC).
-Large public buildings must also display a display energy performance certificate (DEC).
+From 30th December 2008 all properties - homes and commercial - when constructed or being marketed for sale or rent require an energy performance certificate (EPC).
+Large public buildings must also display an energy performance certificate, known as a Display Energy Certificate (DEC).

-This initiative is the result of European legislation - the 2002 Energy Performance of Buildings Directive and the 2010 recast - which all member states were required to adopt.
+This initiative is the result of European legislation - the 2002 Energy Performance of Buildings Directive and the 2010 recast - which all Member States are required to adopt.